Technical Definitions

 - Treats the air throughout the entire home.

-- Technology trusted to protect secure government facilities and hospital room patients.
+- Technology is trusted to protect secure government facilities and hospital room patients.

-- No cleaning is required, simply remove and replace the media cartridge to maintain peak performance.
+- No cleaning is required; remove and replace the media cartridge to maintain peak performance.

 - Replacement cartridges (replaced annually) currently cost $95.00

 Infinity Control: The infinity system combines Carrier’s best products into the world’s most complete residential comfort system.
-By combining Carrier’s variable speed furnaces, a Carrier air-conditioning unit and the Infinity Control, this system maximizes comfort, energy savings, and peace of mind.
-At the heart of the system is the Infinity Control which features the largest backlit liquid crystal display in the industry, making it easier to read, even at night.
+This system maximizes comfort, energy savings, and peace of mind by combining Carrier’s variable speed furnaces, a Carrier air-conditioning unit, and the Infinity Control.
+At the heart of the system is the Infinity Control, which features the industry’s largest backlit liquid crystal display, making it easier to read, even at night.
 Intuitive prompts let you program everything from humidity levels to fan speeds, giving you the ultimate control over your home comfort.
 Standard features include:

 - 4-wire installation means less expense associated with pulling new thermostat wire.